spetrosi/release_automation_devconf2023/README.md

 ### How about RPM %changelog?

-- by default, all Git commit message summaries in the upstream repo used as the %changelog entry
+- by default, all Git commit message summaries in the GitHub repo used as the %changelog entry
 - [`copy_upstream_release_description`](https://packit.dev/docs/configuration/#copy_upstream_release_description)
-  uses the upstream release description.
+  uses the GitHub release description.

 ❌
 [Fedora packaging guidelines](https://docs.fedoraproject.org/en-US/packaging-guidelines/manual-changelog/):